-The group asks what scholars of art and culture, especially those involved in ‘writing culture’, must address in the light of this state of constant flux.
-It aims to encompass all aspects of art and culture wherever the question of ‘the contemporary’, its ideological formations and its entanglements proves problematical and productive.
+The group asks what practitioners and scholars of music, art and culture – especially those involved in 'writing culture' – might address in turning their attention to flux and related phenomena.
+It aims to encompass all aspects of music, art and culture wherever the question of 'the contemporary', its ideological formations and its entanglements proves problematical and productive.